-Who was Stephen Lawrence?
+Who was Stephen Lawrence? - CBBC Newsround

 In 2012, two of the original suspects in Stephen's killing, Gary Dobson and David Norris, were found guilty of his murder and sent to prison, after new evidence was found.

-Although there were other suspects in Stephen's murder, the Metropolitan police have said that its inquiry was "unlikely to progress" without any new evidence.
+Although there were other suspects in Stephen's murder, the Metropolitan police have now closed 'active' investigations.
+They've said they will look into any new information that emerges later on.

+Despite the outcome, Stephen's mother, Baroness Doreen Lawrence, has said she'll continue to seek justice for her son.

+"Whilst the Metropolitan Police have given up, I never will," she said.
+"I am truly disappointed that those others who were equally responsible... may not be brought to justice."

 For many people, Stephen's murder and the investigation into it by the police showed that there was still a lot of racism in Britain.